 A Stage 2 card, Kingdra dives in with 90 HP.
-It has no resistance, but unlike most Pokemon, no weakness either!
+It has no Resistance, but unlike most Pokémon, no Weakness either!

 A versatile card who can harass foes with just one energy, or absolutely devastate them with four, Kingdra sent many rivals to a watery grave.

 Yet another Water card, Suicune prances in as a Basic with 70 HP.
 It has no Resistance and takes extra pain from Electric types, but check out its awesome traits:

 - Crystal Body (Poké-Power) Prevents extra effects of attacks from affecting Suicune.
 This saves it from status conditions and other nasty tricks your opponents employ!